-- 1) Indian Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - 2) Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 3) Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 4) Repos of Corporate debt securities. - 5) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - 6) Corporate debt securities (of both public and private sector undertakings) - 7) Securities issued by banks (both public and private sector) as permitted by SEBI from time to time and development financial institutions - 8) Money market instruments permitted by SEBI, having maturities of up to one year, or in alternative investment for the call money market. - 9) Tri-party Repo (TREPS) - 10) Certificate of Deposits (CDs) - 11) Commercial Paper (CPs) - 12) The non-convertible part of convertible securities - 13) Securitised Debt, Debt instruments having structured obligations / credit enhancements, Credit Default Swaps (CDS) - 14) Investment in units of Real Estate Investment Trust ('REIT') & Infrastructure Investment Trust ('InvIT') - 15) Derivative instruments like Stock / Index Futures, Stock / Index Options and such other derivative instruments permitted by SEBI. - 16) Foreign securities as defined under Paragraph 12.19 of SEBI master circular.
-The Investment in Foreign Securities shall be in accordance with the guidelines issued by SEBI and RBI from time to time. - 17) Cash & cash equivalents - 18) Schemes managed by the AMC or the schemes launched by SEBI registered Mutual Funds, provided it is in conformity to the investment objectives of the Scheme and in terms of the prevailing Regulations. - 19) Any other instruments, as may be permitted by RBI / SEBI / such other Regulatory Authority, from time to time, subject to regulatory approval.
+- 1) Indian Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - 2) Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 3) Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 4) Repos of Corporate debt securities. - 5) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - 6) Corporate debt securities (of both public and private sector undertakings) - 7) Securities issued by banks (both public and private sector) as permitted by SEBI from time to time and development financial institutions - 8) Money market instruments permitted by RBI/SEBI, having maturities of up to one year, or in alternative investment for the call money market. - 9) Certificate of Deposits (CDs) - 10) Tri -Party Repo (TREPS) - 11) Commercial Paper (CPs) - 12) The non-convertible part of convertible securities - 13) Securitised Debt, Debt instruments having structured obligations / credit enhancements, - 14) Investment in units of Real Estate Investment Trust ('REIT') & Infrastructure Investment Trust ('InvIT') - 15) Derivative instruments like, Stock / Index Futures, Stock / Index Options and such other derivative instruments permitted by SEBI. - 16) Cash & cash equivalents - 17) Foreign securities as defined under Paragraph 12.19 of SEBI master circular.
+The Investment in Foreign Securities shall be in accordance with the guidelines issued by SEBI and RBI from time to time. - 18) Schemes managed by the AMC or the schemes launched by SEBI registered Mutual Funds, provided it is in conformity to the investment objectives of the Scheme and in terms of the prevailing Regulations. - 19) Any other instruments, as may be permitted by RBI/SEBI/such other Regulatory Authority, from time to time, subject to Regulatory approvals.